Jüz: History

-Some researchers argued that the zhuz in origin corresponded to tribal, military alliances of steppe nomads that emerged around the mid-16th century after the disintegration of the Kazakh Khanate.
+Some researchers argued that the jüz in origin corresponded to tribal, military alliances of steppe nomads that emerged around the mid 16th century after the disintegration of the Kazakh Khanate.
+They played a role in regulating livestock, access to watering holes, pastures, and the sites of nomadic camps.

-Yuri Zuev argued their territorial division comprises three ecological or topographic zones, the Senior zhuz of the southern and southeastern steppe being set apart from the two other zones by Lake Balkhash.
+Yuri Zuev argued their territorial division comprises three ecological or topographic zones, the Senior jüz of the southern and southeastern steppe being set apart from the two other zones by Lake Balkhash.

-According to some researchers, Kazakhs was separated in the first civil war in the Kazakh Khanate.
-Tribes that recognized Buidash Khan formed Senior zhuz.
-Tribes that recognized Togim Khan formed Middle zhuz.
-Tribes that recognized Akhmed Khan formed Junior zhuz.
+According to some researchers, the Kazakhs were separated in the First Civil War.
+Tribes that recognized Buidash Khan formed the Senior jüz.
+Tribes that recognized Togym Khan formed the Middle jüz.
+Tribes that recognized Ahmed Khan formed the Junior jüz.

-According to Kazakh legends, the three zhuz were the territorial inheritances of the three sons of the legendary founder-ancestor of the Kazakhs.
+According to Kazakh legends, the three jüz were the territorial inheritances of the three sons of the legendary founder-ancestor of the Kazakhs.
+The word jüz (жүз) also means "a hundred" in Kazakh.

-In Kazakh language, jüz means either "union" or "hundred".
+Shoqan Walikhanov believed that when the Golden Horde began to disintegrate, the reasons why Kazakhs created large tribal unions were in order to retain their nomadic territories and secure their rights in the lands where they migrated.